Watch our graduations' live video stream.

 If you decide not to progress to the next or final year of your course and instead want to graduate at the upcoming ceremonies, you must tell your Department or School immediately.
 This way they can update their records and you can be put forward for an award.
 Graduation enrolment is not confirmation that you intend to withdraw early from your course.

 All graduating students will receive an academic transcript free of charge.

-Please note that as academic transcripts contain personal sensitive data you'll need to present your student card for verification purposes before your transcript can be released.
+Please note that because academic transcripts contain personal sensitive data you'll need to present valid photographic ID (such as your student card or passport/driving licence) to collect your transcript and guest tickets.

 If you're graduating in-absentia, then your academic transcript will posted out to you along with your degree parchment and they will be sent to the address that you provide on your enrolment form.
 These will be sent after all of the graduation ceremonies have taken place, from 1st December 2021 onwards.
 These will be posted by Royal Mail to please allow 2-3 weeks for delivery in the UK, longer for non-UK addresses.
 Please note that these may take slightly longer to be delivered due to the Christmas mail.